Skip to content

 Choosing the Right Pieces for Your Space

-• Choose colors that complement or contrast your decor
+• Look for pieces that complement or contrast your existing decor

-• Pick pieces that reflect your personality and interests
+• Choose pieces that reflect your personal interests or style

 The Role of Color and Texture in Pop Art